"Picturesque Countryside

 each other and lead in new directions.
 I knew there was a story

-to tell, and people who would want to hear it.
+to tell, and people would want to hear it.
 Maybe others could

 add to it.